2020-2021 CEBP MEMBERS

 I graduated from DePaul University in 2019 with a Bachelor of Science degree in Psychology and minors in Mathematics and Chinese Studies.
 I am passionate about understanding ways to provide better access to mental health resources for underserved populations, particularly among ethnic minorities, members of the LGBTQIA+ community, and low-income individuals, as well as the development of evidence-based mental health services for these populations.
 Additionally, I believe mental health must be viewed as a public health concern and am interested in the development of evidence-based community mental health interventions.
 I am also passionate about the promotion of healthy and positive sexual education programming.
 I intend to further pursue these interests by obtaining a doctoral degree in Clinical Psychology.

-I am a third-year undergraduate student pursuing a Bachelor of Science degree in Psychology, while minoring in Photography.
+I am an undergraduate student pursuing a Bachelor of Science degree in Psychology, while minoring in Photography.
 I am interested in the systemic and environmental factors that contribute to mood disorders in adolescents and in making interventions in mood disorders more culturally informed and accessible to ethnic minorities and LGBTQ+ youth.
 I am particularly interested in interventions that operate in a school setting and the expansion of mental health resources in schools.
-After I graduate, I hope to pursue a master’s degree in Social Work.
+After I graduate, I plan on pursuing a doctoral degree in Clinical Psychology.

 I am an undergraduate student pursuing a Bachelor of Arts degree in both Spanish and Psychology.
 I am from a small town in Wisconsin and made the move to Chicago to have access to more opportunities and connections in the field.
 Broadly, my research interests include how culture and environment affect mood disorders in ethnic minorities and what methods are most effective in preventing them.
 I am particularly interested in the Latinx community with the hope of making mental health services more available to them.
 After I graduate, I plan on obtaining a doctoral degree in Clinical Psychology.